oleg-yaroshevskiy/quest_qa_labeling/README.md

 ### 6. BART-large with pseudo-labels

-Training 5 BART-large models (cross-validation): `sh bash/training/train6_bart_with_pseudo_labels.sh`.
-The result is found in [this Kaggle Dataset](https://www.kaggle.com/yaroshevskiy/bart-large), and [here](https://www.kaggle.com/yaroshevskiy/quest-bart) 5 model checkpoints (one per each fold) are stored.
+Training 5 BART-large models (cross-validation): `sh bash/training/train6_bart_with_pseudo_labels.sh toy`.
+The result is written to `experiments/4-2-5-head_tail-bart-2e-05-210-260-500-26-split_pseudo-250`.
+Full training is done without the `toy` argument, the result is found in [this Kaggle Dataset](https://www.kaggle.com/yaroshevskiy/bart-large), and [here](https://www.kaggle.com/yaroshevskiy/quest-bart) 5 model checkpoints (one per each fold) are stored.

 ## Inference